 1).
 Get as close to the source as you can: Don’t be afraid to ask whether or not the botanist is aware of where seeds/clones came from, which plants they came from, and the harvest date.
 Whether it’s from a nursery, a friend, or a gardening store, knowledge of a genetic's parent plant and its harvest date are a good sign the botanist knows the genetics they’re offering.
 That means you should be getting what you're looking for.
 2).
 Try avoiding unknown, large distributors: Unless you’re growing grass or wheat, chances are you’ll want the richest colors, scents, and tastes out of your final yield.
 Mass-produced seeds tend to either have bad or unknown quality.
 In some instances, you might get seeds that’ll fail to propagate because they’ve been kept in bad conditions.
 In other packages, you might find varying quality of genetics, where some will produce vibrant plants but other plants will come out weak or under-performing.
 Usually, packages with lots of genetics tend to overlook quality and focus more on quantity.
 3).
 If it Looks Too Good to Be True, It Probably Is: How many times have you seen signs that read, “ALL FEMALE SEEDS” or “Guaranteed (XYZ) Colors!” only to start growing and you have a bunch of male plants or flowers with dull colors?
 Or packs of a certain seed selling at a cheaper price than you’re used to seeing, just to see that a bunch of them are junk?
 Too many.
 It’s best to talk to fellow growers and see if you can get the genetics you want from trusted growers.
 Or at least from a trusted grower’s seed/clone source (if they’ll share that info).
 Remember: if your plant is hard to find, the genetics will be, too, so be cautious of anything that comes around too easily.

+Clones are One Thing, Quality Clones are AnotherWhile you might not invest as much time into clones as you would with seeds, it’s important to make sure the clones you get are the clones you need.
 Sexing Clones- The biggest issue we’ve seen around gardens are miss-sexed plants.
 You won’t know a plant is a male or female until just before the vegging cycle.
 For growers breeding plants this is simply a surprise, but for growers who need a specific plant sex, this can be a huge letdown.
-Plants like the cannabis plant offer different properties with each sex, and if one sex is needed over the other you can imagine how heartbreaking it is when after 8 weeks of growing it was all for nothing.
+Plants offer different properties with each sex, and if one sex is needed over the other you can imagine how heartbreaking it is when after 8 weeks of growing it was all for nothing.
 Physical Traits- The other tricky thing about clones is that you may not see what you’ve got until far into the flowering stage.
 Take rose clippings, for example, you won’t know their color until they bud, and even after they bloom their color may change depending on the quality of the cut.
 So if there’s a grower with lots of rose clones but is unsure of which colors are which, you could be paying for one color but get a different one.
 We recommend getting to know the growers and nurseries your clones come from- even better if you can see the mother plant first-hand.
 Not only for the reasons we’ve described above but for one of the most fundamental reasons why clone genetics is so important: If you have an idea of when the clone was taken and what it was taken from, you’ll be able to know whether or not it’s worth the investment.